u-boot/u-boot/doc/develop/bootstd.rst

        initrd /initramfs-5.3.7-301.fc31.armv7hl.img

 As you can see it specifies a kernel, a ramdisk (initrd) and a directory from which to load devicetree files.
-The details are described in disto_boodcmd_.
+The details are described in distro_bootcmd_.

 The bootflow is provided by the distro.
 It is not part of U-Boot.
 U-Boot's job is simply to interpret the file and carry out the instructions.
 This allows